 Garnish with a dried grapefruit and Rosemary Sprig

-Handful of Sloe berries
+A handful of Sloe berries

 2 Rosemary Sprigs

-2 oz Highclere Castle Gin
+2 oz.
+Highclere Castle Gin

-¾ oz Italicus Bergamot Liqueur
+.75 oz.
+Italicus Bergamot Liqueur

-2 dashes orange Bitters
+2 dashes of orange Bitters

 Stir all ingredients until well chilled

-Strain into large martini glass
+Strain into a large martini glass

-Garnish with thyme sprig and lemon twist
+Garnish with a thyme sprig and lemon twist

 At the end of Boxing Day’s shooting lunch, port wine is enjoyed with cheese and quince.
-This is certain to warm a weary gun for the afternoon’s final shooting drive.
+This will warm a weary gun for the afternoon’s final shooting drive.
 It’s a gin’s sendup of the Toddy with the port giving a foundation upon which high the gin and honey play.
 Nothing is better after rigorous activity in the cold than a cuppa, and true to American bombast, a double brew provides a lift to the senses and adds a pleasant note of tannic bitterness.

-1 ounce Highclere Castle Gin
+1 oz.
+Highclere Castle Gin

-2 ounces Tawny Port
+2 oz.
+Tawny Port

 Scant spoon Honey Syrup (Lady Carnarvon calls it Runny Honey.
 I love it!)